IIIF/cookbook-recipes/recipe/0202-start-canvas/index.md

 This example shows a Manifest with multiple Canvases for a book object.
 The `start` property specifies loading the Manifest at the second Canvas.
 Note that all Canvases are still displayed in the viewer and the user is able to navigate back to the first Canvas using the viewer navigation controls.

-{% include manifest_links.html viewers="Mirador,Annona,Glycerine Viewer" manifest="manifest.json" %}
+{% include manifest_links.html viewers="Mirador,Annona,Glycerine Viewer, Theseus" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config='data-line="10-13"'%}